LCAV/easy-dsp/docs/docs/python-reference.md

 ## Recording audio

-You can ask the python module to record a certain audio duration for you, and to call the callback you specified, using the method `record_audio(duration, callback)` with `duration` in milliseconds.
+You can ask the Python module to record a certain audio duration for you, and to call the callback you specified, using the method `record_audio(duration, callback)` with `duration` in milliseconds.
 The recording starts just after you called the method.

 The function `callback` you specified must accept one parameter `buffer` (which will follow the same structure than above).